Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 The following figure illustrates how the shear strength is derived for a Generalized Anisotropic material.
 Within angular radius A the shear strength of the anisotropic plane is applied.
 Outside of angular radius B the base material (rock mass) strength is applied.
 For angles between A and B the transition of shear strength is assumed to be linear.

-NOTE: the calculation of shear strength for the Generalized Anisotropic model in RS3, is based on the Anisotropic Linear strength model in Slide, with a more general definition of failure criteria.
+The calculation of shear strength for the Generalized Anisotropic model in RS3, is based on the Anisotropic Linear strength model in Slide, with a more general definition of failure criteria.
 In RS3 you may use any available failure criteria, you are not limited to Mohr-Coulomb.

-Anisotropic strength properties from RS2 to RS3
+Anisotropic Strength Properties from RS2 to RS3

 In RS2, anisotropic strength properties are assigned with simple angular measurement.
 Since RS2 does not contain 3D orientation of the planes with weakness defined by dip and dip direction, there are few assumptions when creating a 3D model from a 2D model with the anisotropic strength properties.
 Firstly, dip direction is aligned to the East-West direction.
 This is due to 2D model extruded along the north direction.
 The angular range is then converted to Dip and A and B factors.